Frogman7/Wedding-Website/README.md

 Wedding Website
 ===============

-This is the website I am currently working on in order to share information about my wedding and take RSVPs.
-I decided to use this project as an opportunity to learn a couple new things: Node.js, MongoDB, Heroku, and Zurb Foundation.
-I'm also using a couple other frameworks from npm like ExpressJs and Handlebars(hbs).
+This is a website I forked from user sddaniels as a base for my own wedding website.